 In 1992 our congregation celebrated its 75th anniversary with many former members and pastors attending.
 Sons of the congregation, Rev. Timothy Limburg and Rev. Aldon Schaap participated in the celebration services.

 In 1998 the basement was remodeled, adding a new men’s and women’s restroom.
 In 2001 a new foyer was built incorporating a handicapped accessible lift that travels the three levels of the church.

 We enjoy ecumenical fellowship with churches from Ackley, Aplington and Parkersburg and regularly participate in joint worship and activities, including Community Holy Week Services, Community Bible School and Community Youth Ministries.
-In addition to supporting five missionary families, we support in Wellsburg, just 15 miles south of Austinville, as well as a number of other faith based groups and organizations.
+In addition to supporting two missionaries, we support in Wellsburg, just 15 miles south of Austinville, as well as numerous other faith based groups and organizations.